exfinen/minskk/README.md

 - Kanji Conversion (with many issues)

 ## Known Issues
-- Conflicts with Telescope
-- Many edge cases still not yet covered
+- Many UI edge cases still not addressed

 ## TO BE SUPPORTED
 - Full-width (zenkaku) Symbols